 11011 Warwick Blvd | Newport News, VA 23601

 FEDERAL TAX ID: 52-1431619

-Habitat for Humanity builds affordable homes that strengthen families and communities in the cities of Hampton, Newport News, Poquoson and Williamsburg, plus the counties of Charles City, James City, New Kent and Yorktown, Virginia.
+Habitat for Humanity builds homes, communities and hope in the cities of Hampton, Newport News, Poquoson and Williamsburg, plus the counties of Charles City, James City, New Kent and York, Virginia.

 371 Chatham Drive | Newport News, VA 23602

 Phone: 757-596-5553, Option 5